what taxes do i have to pay when i sell my house Oregon

 Primary Residence Exclusion

-If you’re selling your home in Oregon, you might benefit from the primary residence exclusion.
-This allows you to avoid paying taxes on up to $250,000 of profit if you file as a single person, or up to $500,000 if you’re married and filing jointly.
+If you sell your home in Oregon, you might benefit from the primary residence exclusion.
+This allows you to avoid paying taxes on up to $250,000 of profit if you file as a single person or up to $500,000 if you’re married and filing jointly.
 To qualify, you’ve got to have lived in the home as your main residence for at least two out of the last five years before you sell.

 Key Benefits: